KelandCrawley/pdxPickup/README.md

 --Mobile responsiveness fixes: With the updated design i needed to update the mobile responsiveness.
 While the site layout is flexible for mobile at the moment, more will be done to optimize the mobile experience in future updates.

---Code refactoring and clean up: I have been learning a lot more about the how and why of react so i decided to make some code improvements.
-I focused on hard to follow code and anything that might cause future problems.
+--Code refactoring and clean up: My understanding of react improved so i made a pass at improving some of the code.

 Further Detail of code improvements: